 IHPI is working with MDHHS over the 5-year demonstration period to provide periodic interim evaluation findings and will develop a final report at the end of the demonstration period in 2019.

-This evaluation will examine the following seven domains, as outlined in the Healthy Michigan Plan Section 1115 Demonstration Waiver approved by the federal Centers for Medicare and Medicaid Services (CMS):
+This evaluation is examining the following seven domains, as outlined in the Healthy Michigan Plan Section 1115 Demonstration Waiver approved by the federal Centers for Medicare and Medicaid Services (CMS):

 - The extent to which the increased availability of health insurance reduces the costs of uncompensated care borne by hospitals;